Singular they: Garner's Modern American Usage

 and apparently regrets the resistance by the American language community:

-"That it sets many literate Americans' teeth on edge is an unfortunate obstacle to what promises to be the ultimate solution to the problem."

 He regards the trend toward using singular they with antecedents like everybody, anyone and somebody as inevitable:

-"Disturbing though these developments may be to purists, they're irreversible.
-And nothing that a grammarian says will change them."
+Garner also notes that "resistance to the singular they is fast receding" in all national varieties of English.

 The Chicago Manual of Style

 In the 14th edition (1993) of The Chicago Manual of Style, the University of Chicago Press explicitly recommended using singular they and their, noting a "revival" of this usage and citing "its venerable use by such writers as Addison, Austen, Chesterfield, Fielding, Ruskin, Scott, and Shakespeare."

 From the 15th edition (2003), this was changed.
-In Chapter 5 of the 17th edition (2017), now written by Bryan A. Garner, the recommendations are:
+In Chapter 5 of the 17th edition (2017), now written by Bryan A. Garner, the recommendations were: